sajidhamdard/learnjavascript/Exercises/solution-03.md

 }
 ```

-3. Take 4 variables a, b, c, d and assign their values in the way mentioned below and check output:
+### Question 3.
+Take 4 variables a, b, c, d and assign their values in the way mentioned below and check output:
    a = b
    b = c
    c = d